Pink ribbon

 The pink ribbon is an international symbol of breast cancer awareness.
 Pink ribbons, and the color pink in general, identify the wearer or promoter with the breast cancer brand and express moral support for people with breast cancer.
 Pink ribbons are most commonly seen during National Breast Cancer Awareness Month.

 History

 100 women who survived breast cancer carry a pink ribbon and create the fight breast cancer logo.

-Charlotte Haley, a breast cancer survivor, introduced the concept of a peach-coloured breast cancer awareness ribbon.
+Charlotte Haley, a breast cancer survivor, introduced the concept of a peach-coloured breast cancer awareness ribbon in 1991.
 She attached them to cards which read, “The National Cancer Institute’s annual budget is 1.8 billion US dollars, and only 5 percent goes to cancer prevention.
 Help us wake up our legislators and America by wearing this ribbon.”

-Haley's publicity was carried out in a grassroots manner: she handed thousands of cards out at the local supermarket and wrote to influential US women, including former First Ladies and Dear Abby.

-For legal reasons, Self Magazine and other organisations used pink ribbons to promote awareness of breast cancer, rather than Haley's original peach colour.
+Her In Memoriam on Breast Cancer Action summarized her mission with, "Though Charlotte Haley’s peach ribbon has been eclipsed by its cheerful pink cousin, her grassroots activism and commitment to breast cancer prevention continue to inspire members of our community."

+Evelyn Lauder, then Senior Corporate VP of Estee Lauder and creator of the Clinique brand, and Alexandra Penney, an editor at Self, are often credited as the creators of the pink ribbon.
+They formalized the pink ribbon in Self Magazine's second annual Breast Cancer Awareness Month issue in 1992.
+Penney wanted to improve on the success of the magazine's first annual issue so the pair created a ribbon that would be placed in Estee Lauder's New York City stores to raise awareness.
+Lauder later put the ribbon on Estee Lauder's products across the United States.